-Specifies whether a pointer to a class member can be declared before its associated class definition and is used to control the pointer size and the code required to interpret the pointer.
+Specifies whether a pointer to a class member can be declared before its associated class definition.
+Used to control the pointer size, and the code required to interpret the pointer.

-The pointer-declaration argument specifies whether you have declared a pointer to a member before or after the associated function definition.
+The pointer-declaration argument specifies whether you've declared a pointer to a member before or after the associated function definition.
 The pointer-declaration argument is one of the following two symbols:

 |full_generality||Generates safe, sometimes nonoptimal code.
 You use full_generality if any pointer to a member is declared before the associated class definition.
 This argument always uses the pointer representation specified by the most-general-representation argument.
 Equivalent to /vmg.|

 |best_case||Generates safe, optimal code using best-case representation for all pointers to members.
 Requires defining the class before declaring a pointer to a member of the class.
 The default is best_case.|